"Learn All About One Of The Best Keep Secrets For Disability Assistance"

-Just added: A Step by Step Video so you can find help right in Your Back Yard.
+Just added: A Step by Step Video so you can find help right in Your Own Backyard.

-Centers for independent living (CILs) are private, nonprofit corporations that are in large part run by people with disabilities for people with disabilities for people with disabilities.
+Centers for Independent Living (CILs) are private, nonprofit corporations that are in large part run by people with disabilities for people with disabilities.

-CIL's provide services to help you maximize your independence, and help with accessibility to your community and in my opinion are one of the best resources to help you maximize your disabled life.
+CILs provide services to help you maximize your independence and help with accessibility to your community.
+In my opinion, they are one of the best resources to help you maximize your disabled life.

 Centers are funded in part by the Department of Education, Rehabilitation Services Administration, Independent Living Branch, to provide, among other things, several core services that for the most part are FREE: